-To start working with your MySQL database server you should first register the host using Register Host Wizard.
-After that you need to register one or several databases using Register Database Wizard.
+To start working with your Oracle database server you should first register one or several databases using Register Database Wizard.

-By default the corresponding Register Host, Register Database buttons are available on the toolbar and within the Database menu.
+By default the corresponding A Register Database button is available on the toolbar and within the Database menu.

-When the database connection settings are specified, you can set connection to your database and proceed to Database navigation and working with SQL gueries.
+When the database connection settings are specified, you can set connection to your database and proceed to Database navigation and working with SQL queries.